 As always, you should discuss any new supplements or medications with your doctor before beginning a regimen.
 This is especially true with adaptogenic herbs, as several of them interact with prescription medications and are not recommended for people with certain conditions.

-Be sure to do your research on any supplements you are considering to find out whether or not they may conflict with any medications or conditions you may have, and only purchase high-quality, organic varieties from trustworthy sources.
+Be sure to do your research on any new supplements you are considering to find out whether or not they may conflict with any medications or conditions you may have, and only purchase high-quality, organic varieties from trustworthy sources.

-- Seven adaptogenic herbs than can help protect you from the effects of chronic stress include Panax ginseng, holy basil, ashwagandha, astragalus root, licorice root, rhodiola rosea and cordyceps.
+- What foods and herbs are adaptogens?
+Examples of adaptogenic foods and herbal products include ginseng, holy basil, ashwagandha, astragalus root, licorice root, rhodiola and cordyceps.